gotify/website/docs/plugin.md

 title: Intro to Gotify Plugins
 ---

-> Plugins are currently only supported on Linux and MacOS due to a current limition of golang.
+> Plugins are currently only supported on Linux and MacOS due to a current limitation of golang.

 ## Description